 This is where a patient experiences both stress and urge incontinence at the same time.

 With functional incontinence, the person knows there is a need to urinate, but cannot make it to the bathroom in time due to a mobility problem.

 - Poor dexterity (cannot unbutton pants in time)

-- Depression, anxiety or anger (unwilling to go to the toilet).
+- Depression, anxiety, or anger (unwilling to go to the toilet)

-Functional incontinence is more prevalent among elderly people, and is common in nursing homes.
+Functional incontinence is more prevalent among elderly people and is common in nursing homes.

 Gross total incontinence

-Risk factors of urinary incontinence
+Risk factors for urinary incontinence